hydrateio/hydrate-coding-challenge/coding_challenge.md

 2. **Back-end track**: include a minimal front-end (e.g. a static view or API docs).
 Write, document and test your API as if it will be used by other services.
-3. **Front-end track**: include a minimal back-end, or use the data service directly.
+3. **Front-end track**: include a minimal back-end, or use one of several graphql-as-a-service options.
 Focus on making the interface as polished as possible.

-### Back-end

-We believe there is no one-size-fits-all technology.
-Good engineering is about using the right tool for the right job, and constantly learning about them.
-Therefore, feel free to mention in your `README` how much experience you have with the technical stack you choose, we will take note of that when reviewing your challenge.

-Here are some technologies we are more familiar with:

-* Python
-* JavaScript
-* Ruby
-* PHP
-* Go
-* C++
-* Haskell
-* Java

-You are also free to use any web framework.
-If you choose to use a framework that results in boilerplate code in the repository, please detail in your README which code was written by you (as opposed to generated code).

-### Front-end

-The front-end should ideally be a single page app with a single `index.html` linking to external JS/CSS/etc. You may take this opportunity to demonstrate your CSS3 or HTML5 knowledge.

 Host it!
 --------

 When you’re done, host it somewhere (e.g. on Amazon EC2, Heroku, Google AppEngine, etc.).
+If time constraints limit ability to spin up both backend and static front-end, provide documentation for spinning up the app locally.

 How will we review?
 -------------------